intelda-consultant/blog/README.md

 # Intelda.ca Blog

-A Jekyll blog about AI, automation, and technology, powered by the default Minima theme.
+A simple, clean blog about AI, automation, and technology with professional styling.

 ## 🚀 GitHub Pages Setup